-The French speaking Canadian province of Quebec, American national parks and New England are best explored on foot, so we’ve made it easy to tick off a few highlights.
+The French speaking Canadian province of Quebec and New England are ideally explored on foot, so we’ve made it easy to tick off a few highlights.
 Experience diverse natural landscapes, dazzling fall colours, Montreal's narrow lanes, plus the walled city of Quebec.

 We spend the night in Montreal before heading to Quebec City, both guided by a local.
 The walled city of Quebec is unique, separated into Upper and Lower Towns and connected by a funicular.
 The French influence is evident throughout the city, and we soak up the atmosphere while strolling along the cobblestone streets lined with bistros and boutiques.

-We head away from the cosmopolitan city sights and cross the border into the US in search of natural wilderness of rich reds and vibrant orange.
-Our first stop is Maine where we discover two contrasting parks; Baxter State Park which offers scenic trails in rugged wilderness, and Acadia National Park on Mount Desert Island, the second largest island on the eastern seaboard of the US, where land, sea and mountains meet.
+We head away from the cosmopolitan city sights and cross the border into the US in search of natural wilderness.
+Our first stop is the state of Maine where we discover two contrasting parks; Baxter State Park which offers scenic trails in rugged wilderness, and Acadia National Park on Mount Desert Island, the second largest island on the eastern seaboard of the US, where land, sea and mountains meet.

 Our journey continues to New Hampshire, home of the White Mountains National Forest, where we walk a section of the world-renowned Appalachian Trail.
 Next is the quaint alpine village of Stowe in northern Vermont.
-Our walks here will take us up Mount Hunger (top end of the grade), traversing through leafy woodland of burning reds and bright oranges.
+Our walks here will take us up Mount Hunger (top end of the grade), traversing through leafy woodland of burning reds and bright oranges in the fall.
 The highlight of this trail is the wide-open summit allowing us to see the neighbouring peaks of Stowe Pinnacle and Hogback.